 Check out the following recipe video to learn more about this process –

 Yes, if the Kaju katli is not made correctly, it can spoil more easily.
-Moreover, it’s just another sweet, so it’s like to get spoiled if not stored or prepared properly.
+Moreover, it’s just another food item, so it’s likely to get spoiled if not stored or prepared properly.

 You can keep it in the fridge if you wish to store it for a long.
 However, it tastes better when you consume it right away.